JuliaSmoothOptimizers/Krylov.jl/docs/src/interfaces/building.md

     interfaces/build/lib/libkrylov.so
 ```

-The `include 'krylov.f90'` line resolves relative to the source file, so either keep `krylov.f90` next to your program or pass `-I interfaces/build/include` and adjust the `include` path accordingly.
+The `include 'krylov.f90'` line resolves relative to the source file.
+So either keep `krylov.f90` next to your program, or pass `-I interfaces/build/include` and adjust the `include` path accordingly.

 ## Running